 7. Can tight hamstrings cause lower back pain?

 Yes.
-Tight hamstrings increase stress on the lumbar spine during bending and lifting, contributing to discomfort.
+Tight hamstrings increase stress on the lumbar spine during bending and lifting activities.
+This additional strain can contribute to lower back discomfort and reduced mobility.

 8. Is yoga enough to treat back pain?